thisdougb/AnsibleNginxCertbot/README.md

 #### Neat Things

 The neat thing with all of this, is that when we want to renew our web certs we already have the code!
-Just re-run this on a schedule and it'll re-run Certbot with my EasyDNS API credentials (which are never stored on the instance).
+Just re-run this on a schedule and it'll re-run Certbot with EasyDNS API credentials (which are never stored in Vault).
 Code once, re-use often.

 Neat thing number two is the *digitalocean_firewall* role.